mrfitzpa/pylibtemplate/README.md

 Before installing `pylibtemplate`, make sure that you have activated the (virtual) environment in which you intend to install said package.
-After which, simply change into the root of the repository, and run the following command:
+After which, simply run the following command:

     pip install pylibtemplate